whopperprinting/LayerLapse/code/custom-gcode/BambuLab-P1P-P1S.md

-# For BambuLab P1P and P1S (presumably X1 printers aslo)
+# For BambuLab P1P and P1S (presumably X1 printers also)

 Copy and paste the code below into "Layer change G-code" in the printer settings in the BambuStudio slicer.